RonnieKi/react-final-project/README.md

 ### Contact

-If you have any questions or suggestions, please feel free to contact me at madhav5448@gmail.com
+If you have any questions or suggestions, please feel free to contact me at rkina@umich.edu